percona/postgres/contrib/pg_tde/documentation/docs/command-line-tools/pg-tde-archive-decrypt.md

 ## How it works

 1. Decrypts the WAL segment to a temporary file on a RAM disk (`/dev/shm`)
-2. Replaces `%p` and `%f` placeholders with the path and name of the decrypted file
+2. Replaces `%p` and `%f` in the archive command with the path and name of the decrypted file
-3. Passes the result to the specified archive command
+3. Executes the archive command

 !!! note